KarenAjayi/Fraud-Detection-ML/README.md

-# Fraud-Detection-ML
+# Financial Fraud Detection with the Application of Machine Learning

-# 📌 Executive Summary
+## 📌 Executive Summary
 With the rise of digital transactions, financial fraud has become a growing concern for financial institutions.
 This project leverages machine learning techniques to detect and classify fraudulent transcations, ensuring better security in finicial systems.

-# 🎯 Project Objective
+## 🎯 Project Objective
 The aim of this project is to identify the most effective machine learning algorithms for detecting fraudulent credit card transactions, considering the challenges of imbalanced data and real-world transaction patterns.

-# 🔍 Methodology
+## 🔍 Methodology
 - **Business Understanding**: Analyzed real-world fraud detection challenges and the importance of early fraud detection.
 - **Data Understanding**: Utilized a credit card transaction dataset from Kaggle, consisting of 284,807 transactions, of which only 0.172% were fraudulent (severe class imbalance).
 - **Data Preparation**: